 Recent notable work highlights include:

-- Advised Sinohydro Corporation, the EPC contractor on its procurement to construct the US$ 2.2 billion 600MW Karuma hydro power dam, including advising SinoHydro on parallel contracting arrangements with the Government of Uganda and indirect concessional loan financing from the Export-Import Bank of China.
+- Advised SinoHydro Corporation, the EPC contractor, on its procurement to construct the US$ 2.2 billion 600MW Karuma hydro power dam, including advising SinoHydro on parallel contracting arrangements with the Government of Uganda and concessional loan financing from the Export-Import Bank of China.
 We continue to advise Sinohydro Corporation on an exclusive retainer basis for the project construction phase.

-- Advised Access Power MEA on the establishment of a US$ 17 million 10 MW photovoltaic power station in Soroti, Uganda, the largest independent solar power project in sub-Suharan Africa (excluding South Africa), including acting as borrower’s counsel for project financing by the Dutch development bank FMO.
+- Advising TOTAL Eren and Access Power MEA on the establishment of a US$ 15 million 10 MW photovoltaic power station in Uganda, including acting as borrower’s counsel for project financing by Proparco.

-- Advised Building Energy S.p.A, a global renewable energy project development company, on the set up of a US$ 20 million 10 MW photovoltaic power station in Tororo, Uganda, including acting as borrower’s counsel for project financing by the Dutch development bank FMO.
+- Advised Building Energy S.p.A, a global renewable energy project development company, on the set up of a US$ 20 million 10 MW photovoltaic power station in Uganda, including acting as borrower’s counsel for project financing by FMO and the Emerging Africa Infrastructure Fund.